maxwforward/3DCurvePrint/README.md

 Then I defined a function to evaluate points on the ConS and translated the ConS twice to create a plot of three curves chained together.

-After this, I exported the ConS as an STL file and used Ultimaker Cura to make a 3D print of the curves.
+After this, I exported the ConS as an STL file and used Ultimaker Cura to make a 3D print of the curves